haugenmitch/adventofcode2020/README.md

 ### Notes

 Part 1 was simply a matter of sorting the vector and counting the differences.
+The trick to part 2 was realizing that the number of ways to get to a certain number was the sum of the number of ways to get to the "accessible" numbers below it.
+Successively generate these values all the way up and you get the answer in O(n) time, despite the fact that there are trillions of permutations.

 ### Solution, Part 1

 `2080`

 ### Solution, Part 2

+`6908379398144`

 ---